Hotmoka/hotmoka/io-hotmoka-tutorial/src/main/md/Tutorial.md

    in the state of the node.
 But this is not anonymous, since, in Hotmoka, an account is an object and there must have been a transaction that created that object, whose payer is likely to be Anonymous or somebody in his clique.
-That is, this allows one to infer something aboutthe identity of Anonymous.
+That is, this allows one to infer something about the identity of Anonymous.
 Therefore, Anonymous would probably discard this possibility.
 2. He could send us an anonymous email asking us to create a new account with a given public key, whose associated private key he controls, and to charge it with 10,000 coins.
 After that, we are expected